 This is delivered by combining as many data points as possible to obtain a full overview.
 This isn’t only customer research; it’s also sales numbers, product service over time, evolving customer behavior, market dynamics, and the success of cross- and up-selling initiatives.
 Moreover, these questions aren’t industry-specific.
 In fact, value-based pricing is part of a process, and thus, not limited to a certain model.
 Therefore, it’s applicable to any industry, enabling the business to create long-term profitability in a holistic manner, adding value at any stage of a deal’s lifecycle.

-Leadership: The seniority to drive change
+Leadership in a private equity team: The seniority to drive change

-The experience and leadership qualities to propel transformation are the second key feature of our team.
+The experience and leadership qualities to propel transformation are the second key feature of our private equity team.
 This aspect was well exemplified by Annette Ohlich in her presentation on PE operational excellence.
 Annette has 25 years of experience, so to use her words, she’s “gotten dirt under her nails in almost every job that you can do in operations”.
 She demonstrated this capacity to drive change in her discussion about why private equities should embrace operational excellence in the acquisition and post-acquisition phases.

 She emphasized the most important factor in both stages was risk reduction: ensuring that the money paid as an investor is well spent.
 That is, the business has detailed information about how the company is structured and can be confident that investment is sound.
 This is particularly the case in the context of the coronavirus pandemic, where it’s all about predictability, or the lack thereof.
 Assuming things are going to go well, just because they would normally, is a big mistake.
 Instead, it is down to the PE to create predictability by ensuring structures are transparent and lean.